phpbb/quickinstall/docs/sandbox-cli.md

 ## Fixture Presets

 Fixture seeding populates a board with categories, forums, users, topics, and replies.
-It does not cover groups, permission matrices, or attachments.
+For non-tiny presets, it also adds a few seeded users to Global Moderators and Newly Registered Users.
+Newly registered users are kept at zero posts.
+It does not create custom groups, permission matrices, or attachments.

 Use `--populate <preset>` during `board:create`: